LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       #### Modifiers

       There are quite a few modifiers available for tables which present data.
-They can all be used in conjunction which each other if you wish to.
+They can all be used in conjunction which each other if you wish to - with the exception for expandable and clickable rows.

       ##### Sizing